d2l-ai/d2l-en/chapter_introduction/intro.md

 and output the probability that the image is a cat $\Pr(y=\mathrm{cat}| x) = 0.9$.
 We can interpret this number by saying that the classifier is 90% sure that the image depicts a cat.
 The magnitude of the probability for the predicted class is one notion of confidence.
-It is not the only notion of confidence and we'll discuss different notions of uncertainty in more advanced chapters.
+It is not the only notion of confidence and we will discuss different notions of uncertainty in more advanced chapters.

 When we have more than two possible classes, we call the problem *multiclass classification*.
 Common examples include hand-written character recognition `[0, 1, 2, 3 ...
 9, a, b, c, ...]`.